DrJohnT/DeployCube/README.md

 ## Example Tabular Model

 An example tabular model is provided as a Visual Studio solution alongside a SQL database which acts as the cubes source.
+The
-Th DACPAC is provided in the .\example folder.
+DACPAC is provided in the .\example folder.
 You can use this to test that deployments work correctly.
 Note that the SSDT Visual Studio solution is configured to deploy to SQL Server 2016.
 Open the Visual Studio solution and change the target version and rebuild the solution if you have a different version of SQL Server installed.

 ## Issue Reporting